clydotron/job_worker_service/Design.md

 ###  Design Details

 #### Client
 Uses gRPC to connect to the server, implements the CLI described above.
 Lifetime: is alive for the duration of the gRPC call, will exit upon completion.
 For never ending output streams (like 'ping google') user can use ctrl-c to exit cleanly.
 (ctrl-c can also be used for Start/Stop/GetStatus as well)

 #### Server
 Must be run using `sudo` (required for cgroup actions) Will be executed within a docker container running Linux to enable the usage of cgroups Implements the gRPC server for the JobWorkerService described above.
 Supports concurrent connections.
 Must be able to handle cancellation of all gRPC calls: start/stop/getStatus/getOutput Must be able to handle a clean shutdown:
 * Stop processing inbound requests
 * Stop any running jobs
 * Close all streaming connections (GetOutput)

 Assumptions:
-No limit on the amount of space it can use (memory or disk) Data is not persistent.
+* No limit on the amount of space it can use (memory or disk)
+* Data is not persistent.
 Close the server, lose the data.
-TODO: for persistent storage, use database for
+TODO: for persistent storage, use database for job info, store logs to disl

-Implementation details:
+##### Implementation details:

 JobTracker:
-keeps a record of all jobs (map)
+* keeps a record of all jobs (map)
-Responsible for managing the jobs:
+* Responsible for managing the jobs:
-Handles Start/Stop/GetStatus actions
+* Handles Start/Stop/GetStatus actions
-Enforces that only the owner of a process can access it.
+* Enforces that only the owner of a process can access it.
-Each job is executed in a separate go function and can be canceled.
+* Each job is executed in a separate go function and can be canceled.
-A mutex will be used to synchronize access to the status of the job.
+* A mutex will be used to synchronize access to the status of the job.
-Standard output (and Std Err) will be redirected to the output logging service
+* Standard output (and Std Err) will be redirected to the output logging service

 Logging Service:
-Is responsible for storing the output of all running processes Can stream the output to multiple listeners
+* Is responsible for storing the output of all running processes
+* Can stream the output to multiple listeners
-Uses channels to receive output events from the running process Uses channels to stream output events to listeners Supports adding/removing output event listeners for a given job When a new output event listener is added, all previous output for that job will be streamed to them.
+* Uses channels to receive output events from the running process
+* Uses channels to stream output events to listeners
+* Supports adding/removing output event listeners for a given job
+* When a new output event listener is added, all previous output for that job will be streamed to them.

 ### Test Plan